Wildland firefighters on the scene of the Cabrillo Fire near Butano State Park. Image: Shutterstock/Santa Cruz Films, 2019.

 With that in mind, the Natural Hazards Center is again issuing a special call for quick response research related to the wildfires in California.

-Proposals to collect perishable data related to the 2019 California Wildfires will be accepted from November 11 to November 25.
+Proposals to collect perishable data related to the 2019 California Wildfires will be accepted until December 1 at midnight MST.
 All proposals will be evaluated simultaneously at the close of this window.
 Three to five research proposals of up to $3,000 will be funded.
 Funding notifications will be sent no later than December 31, 2019.

 We know that many factors contribute to the magnitude of each wildfire season, but there is still much we do not know about how the lessons learned in previous fires are being integrated into planning and policy making.
 This special call for Quick Response Research Grant proposals will focus on funding studies that examine how past wildfires have shaped the mitigation, preparedness, response, and recovery efforts in 2019.